Travis & Diana Callahan

-We usually process two gallons of fruit at a time.
+We usually process two gallons of fruit at a time to create six quarts of juice.
 Put two gallons of washed Mayhaw fruit in a large stainless pot.
-Add 7 quarts of water which will cover the fruit by no more than 1 inch or less.
+Add 6 quarts of water which will cover the fruit by no more than 1 inch or less.
 Boil Mayhaw till tender which is usually about five minutes.
 Turn off the heat and cover the pot for one hour as the fruit will continue to steam.
 The water in the pot is the juice base do not discard.

-then run the fruit through our Squeezo using the smallest of the three
+then skim off the fruit and run the fruit through our Squeezo using the smallest of the three

 screens.
 The seeds pass through the Squeezo and are discarded in

 the compost bin.

 We pour the squeezed juice into the cooking pot.
 We then run the juice through a small

 mesh strainer till clear of pulp.
 We call this gourmet juice